Salvia koyamae

-Salvia koyamae (Shinano-akigiri) is a perennial rarely found in the wild and native to the Japanese island of Honshu, where it has a close affinity to two other salvia species: Salvia glabrescens and Salvia nipponica.
+Salvia koyamae (Shinano-akigiri) is a species of flowering plant in the Lamiaceae family.
+It is a perennial rarely found in the wild and native to the Japanese island of Honshu, where it has a close affinity to two other salvia species: Salvia glabrescens and Salvia nipponica.
 It was named by Tomitaro Makino, considered the "father of Japanese botany".

 Salvia koyamae has a lax habit with decumbent stems reaching 2 feet or more that appear to creep, creating a loose ground cover about 1 foot tall.
 The large yellow-green cordate leaves are covered with fine hairs, and are 6 in long and 5 in wide with a 5 in long petiole.
 Pale yellow flowers grow in whorls, spaced on an inflorescence that can reach up to 1 ft long.
 Few flowers are in bloom at one time, but the heart-shaped leaves and yellow flowers make for an attractive plant.
 Around 1990 it was grown at the University of California Botanical Garden and introduced into horticulture soon after that.